iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - LDA's primary objective is to identify the best way to separate the existing categories in the data.
 - LDA finds the best linear separation between categories in your data.
 - LDA can reduce the number of features needed for classification.

-### Auto Encoder | Unsupervised | `ANN`
-- Learn and discover the structure of the dataset, ignoring noise in data.

-### Applications of Auto Encoders include:

-1. Anomaly detection (Unusual or unexpected behaviour)
-2. Removing noise from data (Images, audio and video)
-3. Image inpainting | Conservation | Restoration (Reconstructing missing part of an image)

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>